plazajan/Prolog-Arrays/README.md

     (2)  putIntoArrayM(Array, Position, Element)

->exactly like putIntoArray(Array, Position, Element) except that the
-   following messages are supplied for the purpose of debugging:
+>exactly like putIntoArray(Array, Position, Element) except that the following messages are supplied for the purpose of debugging:
    "ERROR!
-Incorrect specification of the position Position.
+Incorrect specification of the position `Position``.
-    putIntoArrayM failed."
+    `putIntoArrayM` failed."
    "The element put in the position Position is not
     pseudo-unifiable with the element stored.
-    putIntoArrayM failed."
+    `putIntoArrayM` failed."

     (3)  getFromArray(Array, Position, Element)